 Financing, Technical Assistance, and Grants to Help DC Food Businesses Expand Economic Prosperity

-Nourish DC supports the entire food value chain and will be available to a wide range of food businesses, including grocery stores, food incubators, corner stores, cooperative businesses, farmers markets, food delivery, urban farms, food processors, food hubs, restaurants, and caterers.
+Nourish DC supports the entire food value chain and is available to a wide range of food businesses, including grocery stores, food incubators, corner stores, cooperative businesses, farmers markets, food delivery, urban farms, food processors, food hubs, restaurants, and caterers.

 Key features of Nourish DC

 The Nourish DC lending partners – Capital Impact Partners, Washington Area Community Investment Fund (Wacif), the Latino Economic Development Center (LEDC), EatsPlace, City First Enterprises (CFE), and CDC Small Business Finance (CDC) – are all local Community Development Financial Institutions (CDFIs) that collectively offer multiple loan products to meet the varied financing needs of food entrepreneurs of all different sizes and types.
 We know every project is different, and work with borrowers to match their unique needs with the right loan offering.
 Start-up and existing food businesses are eligible to apply.

 Specific loan terms vary by loan size and purpose, but features include the following: